 (3) Consists of our Amended and Restated Equity Incentive Plan, 2020 Incentive Award Plan and Employee Stock Purchase Plan (ESPP).
-As of December 31, 2022, there were 596,852 shares available for issuance under the ESPP.
+The maximum number of shares of common stock that may be purchased pursuant to our ESPP offering periods in effect as of December 31, 2023 is 575,539.